department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Round 1/Conversation guide.md

 > Screen: Health facility [Empty search]

 - Can you describe this page to me?
 What is this page asking you to do?
-- Do you know why the VA is asking for your health facility?
+- Do you know why VA is asking for your health facility?
 Why?
 - Can you tell me what you would do first to search for your health facility?
 - What does search by name mean?
 - What does search by location mean?